ahung/EvernoteClone/README.md

 * View List of Notes with a Specific Tag

 ## Features Not Yet Implemented
-* Note Body with Full Text Formatting
 * Search Bar to Find Content in Notes
+* Option to Sort Lists Based on Other Criteria
+* Add Email and Password Recovery
 * Creation of Stacks to Group Notebooks
 * Creation of Tag Groups/Sub Tags
 * Enable Sharing with Other Users
 * Enable Sharing to Social Media
 * Shortcut Area for Notebooks/Notes to be Added for Quick Access
-* Option to Sort Lists Based on Other Criteria

 ## Process Overview
 1. Created Authorization (using bcrypt) with a User model and a Users and Sessions Controller